 Basic compliance questions can be handled by our support team via a ticket.
-For more advanced questions or walk-through of a full audit please contact your Platform.sh Account Manager.
+For more advanced questions, including help with an audit, please contact your Platform.sh Account Manager.

-Please take note that customer environments are deployed in a read-only instance, segregated with GRE and IPSEC tunnels, which often permits compensating controls to be claimed for several PCI requirements.
+- Customer environments are deployed in a read-only instance, segregated with GRE tunnels and encrypted using TLS, which often permits compensating controls to be claimed for several PCI requirements.

 Platform.sh is responsible for:

-- Physical and Environmental controls - We use third party hosting and thus these requirements are passed through to those providers (e.g. AWS).
+- Physical and Environmental controls: We use third-party hosting and thus these requirements are passed through to those providers (such as AWS).

-- Backups - Platform.sh is responsible for backing up the infrastructure and management components of the system.
-On Platform.sh Dedicated Enterprise (only), Platform.sh will also backup application code and databases on behalf of customers.
+- Backups: Platform.sh is responsible for backing up the infrastructure and management components of the system.
+On Dedicated Gen 2, Platform.sh also backs up application code and databases on behalf of customers.

 Customers are responsible for:

-- Awareness and Training - Customers are responsible for training their own employees and users in secure software practices.
+- Awareness and Training: Customers are responsible for training their own employees and users on secure software practices.

-- Access Control - Customers are responsible for effectively leveraging available access control mechanisms, including proper access control settings, secrets management, ssh keys management, and the use of two-factor authentication.
+- Access Control: Customers are responsible for effectively leveraging available access control mechanisms, including proper access control settings, secrets management, SSH key management, and the use of two-factor authentication.